jorispz/aoc-2018/README.md

 JS     102,  83,  61,  83,  71,  65,  62,  53,  81,  45,  71,  82,  87,  57,  46, 108,  59,  70,  49,  56, 147,  58,  51,  95,  75
 MinGW  447, 435, 447, 420, 390, 408, 452, 419, 426, 395, 403, 453, 406, 407, 437, 407, 439, 426, 380, 415, 397, 432, 394, 460, 442
 ```

+My first solution to the second part of the puzzle used a `List` instead of a `Set` to keep track of frequencies.
+This turned out to be dramatically slower, with each iteration taking 15+ seconds on the JVM.